rabbitmq/rabbitmq-website/versioned_docs/version-3.13/cli.md

 take effect on node restart).

 `rabbitmq-plugins` uses a [shared secret authentication mechanism](#erlang-cookie) (described below) with server nodes.

+## rabbitmq-upgrade {#rabbitmq-upgrade}

+[rabbitmq-upgrade](./man/rabbitmq-upgrade.8) is a tool dedicated to pre-upgrade, upgrade and post-upgrade operations.
+It ships with RabbitMQ.

+Most commands only support the online mode (when target node is running).

+`rabbitmq-upgrade` uses a [shared secret authentication mechanism](#erlang-cookie) (described below) with server nodes.

 ### Offline Mode {#offline-mode}